Don't Let Me Down (Beatles song): Reception

 Richie Unterberger of AllMusic called it "one of the Beatles' most powerful love songs", Stephen Thomas Erlewine of AllMusic described the song as "heart-wrenching soul" and Roy Carr and Tony Tyler called it "a superb sobber from misery-expert J. W. O. Lennon, MBE.
 And still one of the most highly underrated Beatle underbellies."
 Author Ian MacDonald praised "Don't Let Me Down" and declared that "this track vies with 'Come Together' for consideration as the best of Lennon's late-style Beatles records".
 "Don't Let Me Down" is the most viewed video on the Beatles' YouTube channel, with over 510 million views.

 Notable cover versions

+The country rock duo Dillard & Clark included "Don't Let Me Down" as the final track on their 1969 album Through the Morning, Through the Night.

 Jamaican singer Marcia Griffiths (a member of the I Threes) recorded a cover of the song in a reggae style in 1989.

 American alternative rock band Wilco covered the song along with "Dig a Pony" in 2021.
 The covers were released exclusively on Amazon Music for a promotional campaign marking the release of the Let It Be: Special Edition reissue.